reown-com/appkit/.changeset/five-spoons-burn.md

 '@reown/appkit-wallet': patch
 ---

-Refactored token balance error message and made sure to only fetch ones if the token balance API fails
+Refactored token balance error messages and ensured that token balances are only fetched again after 5 seconds if the token balance API fails.